- How often should I check my email?

 Many students commute to CCA but over half of our students reside in on-campus residential housing.
 The residence halls are double rooms, quads or suite-style rooms with semiprivate bathrooms and house two to four students.
 Common kitchens and lounge areas are available for residents to use.

 Rooms are equipped with extra-long twin beds, dresser, chair, desk and a small refrigerator.
-A suggested list of what to bring will be mailed to students accepted into the residence halls.
+A suggested list of what to bring will be emailed to students accepted into the residence halls.

 - What should students bring to live in the dorms?